 Not all design is just a drawing, painting or a concept in your head.
 You have to start with the reality of production in order to plan a successful product.
 In order to lay a foundation to your upcoming designs you will need a schedule.
 That scheduling is a pivotal point in any design.
 I will provide an example of scheduling and how it can effect the out come of an efficient design.

 If you are developing a product over seas you will need to keep in mind that time is always a factor.
-I have developed thousands of products over seas and every single product takes an absorbent amount of time to develop.
+I have developed thousands of products over seas and every single product takes an exorbitant amount of time to develop.
 There is more to a product than just designing a product and sending it in to a factory.
 You have to know all the factor's associated with your product and plan them accordingly.

 Lets start with the basics then dig into the actual schedule.
 What is the product, where will it be produced, does it need trims and when do you want it to hit stores.
 A good example would be a shirt, it will be made in China, and we need it for our Spring assortment.
 Now that we have a base, lets see how to make our schedule.